aws-samples/ai-digital-pathology/README.md

 # Fine-tuning Vision Foundation-Models for Digital Pathology

+*Update Februrary 23rd, 2025: [H-Optimus-1](https://huggingface.co/bioptimus/H-optimus-1) was announced, and the following code can be re-used*

 This repository showcases how to fine-tune [H-optimus-0](https://huggingface.co/bioptimus/H-optimus-0) on patch-level and whole-slide level tasks for digital pathology using AWS:
 The different steps are:
  * Deployment of the **AWS Infrastructure**